Holayn/SpaceCompanyDatabase/README.md

 # SpaceCompanyDatabase
-A document detailing the creation of a database for an imaginary space company.
+A document detailing the creation of a database for an imaginary space company. <br><br>
+A CMPT308: Database Management project.